CantorAI/composition-computing/apis/galaxy/base-fillter-api.md

-# Galaxy Base Filter API Reference
+# Galaxy Base Filter API

 This document provides an overview of the Galaxy Base Filter API, including available classes, properties, and methods.
 It is auto-generated based on `APISET().AddClass`, `AddPropL`, `AddProp0`, `AddFunc`, and `AddVarFunc` usage within the source code.